 The language used by researchers is more technical and formal than the language used by practitioners.
-This is not a comment about the relative competence of practitioners and researchers, but rather a comment on the process of communication.
-Researchers often choose to communicate in writing, as this allows the development of a more abstract and complex argument.
+This is not a comment about the relative competence of practitioners and researchers, but rather a comment on the process of Researchers often communication. choose to communicate in writing as this allows the development of more abstract and complex arguments.
 Verbal communication typically does not allow the development of arguments with comparable complexity.
 Written communication may present separate difficulties for analysis compared to transcriptions of verbal communication.